tylernford/cocina_build/content/dine.md

   text: "Cocina 214 would love to cater your next event!
 Let us cater your Office
-    Lunches or Corporate Functions, Engagement Parties, Bridal Showers, Rehearsal Dinners, Baby Showers, Alumni Gatherings, Birthdays, Anniversaries, Holiday Parties and much more! \n\nGet a $25 Cocina 214 Gift Card for every $500 Catering Order that you place!\n\nWe can bring our award-winning Tex-Mex/Mexican to your work, residence or other location with advanced notice. \n\n- Free delivery within a 10-mile radius of our restaurant, with an additional fee for further mileage.
+    Lunches or Corporate Functions, Engagement Parties, Bridal Showers, Rehearsal Dinners, Baby Showers, Alumni Gatherings, Birthdays, Anniversaries, Holiday Parties and much more! \n\nReceive one $25 Cocina 214 Gift Card if you spend a minimum of $500 on Catering!\n\nWe can bring our award-winning Tex-Mex/Mexican to your work, residence or other location with advanced notice. \n\n- Free delivery within a 10-mile radius of our restaurant, with an additional fee for further mileage.
     \n- Delivery orders include a drop-off and quick onsite set-up. \n- Minimum Order is required for delivery and for catered events. \n\nLet us plan the details of your catered event so that you can enjoy your gathering."